- Areas of practice

 - JUDICIAL CLERKSHIP

-Joshua grew up on a farm in Northern Vermont, and currently lives in Washington D.C. with his wife Deborah and their four children.
+Josh grew up on a farm in Northern Vermont and currently lives in Miami with his wife Deborah and their four children.

 - Federal Trade Commission.
 As part of the 1-800 Contacts trial team, managed FTC principal economic expert witness and coordinated strategy for other experts in administrative litigation.